Phone: +86-755-2357-1819 Mobile: +86-185-7640-5228 Email: sales@ominipcba.com whatsapp: +8618576405228

 Geometries of Heat

-The Press-Fit and Bonding Challenge
+The Press Fit and Bonding Problem

-Reflow Profiling and Thermal Mass
+Reflow Profiling With Thermal Mass

 Galvanic Corrosion and Surface Finishes

-Conclusion: A Holistic Engineering Approach
+A Holistic Engineering Approach

 Contacts